 Founded in 2009 by The Funders Network and The San Francisco Foundation, Smart Growth California is a network of funders working together to build healthy, equitable, and sustainable communities throughout California.
 We are dedicated to advancing reforms that will benefit all Californians and the communities in which they live.

-Smart Growth California funders invest in a variety of issues – ranging from affordable housing, transportation, water, land use, climate and open space – to achieve outcomes that promote equity, public health, a more sustainable climate and economic opportunity for all.
+Smart Growth California funders invest in issues that center at the intersection of climate, land-use and equity – affordable housing, transportation, water, land use, and open space, to name a few – to achieve outcomes that promote public health and racial equity, a more sustainable climate and economic opportunity for all.
 We believe that connecting and working across these issue areas is essential to addressing California’s challenges.
-Throughout all of our work, we seek to ensure that these reforms benefit low-income communities and communities of color.
+Throughout all of our work, we seek to ensure that these reforms prioritize and benefit low-income communities and communities of color.

-Learn more about our ongoing work at the Smart Growth California’s blog.
+Learn more about our recent and ongoing work at the Smart Growth California’s blog.

 Our vision for California is one where all residents enjoy: